Rui-29/Rui-29.github.io/Building_tech.md

 ---
 layout: page
 title: BUILDING TECHNOLOGY
-subtitle: ENERGY MODELING and PYTHON
+subtitle: ENERGY MODELING AND PYTHON
 ---
 This page is for collecting tech-resources related to **building modeling** and **object oriented programming (OOP)-modeling integration**.